x64x2/jjangmyeon/README.md

 # Visit https://go.dev/doc/install and download according your platform, if you haven't
 cd wbcrl && go build

-## If you want to change port or server URL, check out main.go file and change URL variable
+## If you want to change onion URL, check out main.go file and change URL variable
 ## And run
 ./wbcrl
 ```